 Talent sourcing is used to identify, examine, and connect with potential candidates for a position.
 The main goal is to turn those candidates into applicants so they can be led through the hiring funnel and become an employee.

-With Coresignal's public resume data you can do just that.
+With Coresignal's employee data you can do just that.

-Identifying a qualified candidate is easier than ever with our public resume data.
+Identifying a qualified candidate is easier than ever with our employee data.
 With access to data points such as professional candidate experience, skills, location, education, and more, you can filter out the candidates that are perfect for you.

 A few clicks and the identification process is done.
 No additional manual work is required.

 Once you have identified promising candidates, you can begin examining them further.
 Any professional questions that you have can be answered with alternative data.